Our top pick for

 |Return on assets TTM||4.41%|

 |Market capitalisation||$573.1 million|

 TTM: trailing 12 months

-There are currently 126,723 General Finance Corporation shares held short by investors – that's known as General Finance Corporation's "short interest".
-This figure is 8.8% up from 116,514 last month.
+There are currently 114,482 General Finance Corporation shares held short by investors – that's known as General Finance Corporation's "short interest".
+This figure is 2.9% down from 117,867 last month.

 There are a few different ways that this level of interest in shorting General Finance Corporation shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against General Finance Corporation.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against General Finance Corporation.